tomhoule/nix-config/README.md

 Regarding partitioning, the NixOS manual way to set up LUKS with ext4 plays well with `nixos-generate-config`, it is very smooth and easy.

-Then, generate the configuration (`configuration.nix` and `hardware-configuration.nix`) .
+Generate the configuration (`configuration.nix` and `hardware-configuration.nix`) with `nixos-generate-config`.
 Clone this repository, incorporate the generated files in `machines/<hostName>`, add a top-level configuration to `flake.nix`, and finally, use `nixos-install --flake` to install NixOS on the new machine, as described in the official docs and the `nixos-install` manpage.

 ## Repository organization